grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/_index.md

 * Providing an example

 ### Before you begin:

-Create a GitHub account.
+- Create a GitHub account.

-To edit a topic, complete the following steps:
+**To edit a topic:**

 1. From a topic on the documentation website, click **Edit this page** (pencil icon).
-1. Enter your changes.
+2. Enter your changes.
-1. Change the branch name, if required.
+3. Change the branch name, if required.
    The branch name is auto-populated.

-1. Click **Propose changes**.
+4. Click **Propose changes**.

     A PR is created and then goes through the PR review and approval workflow.